from small one page howto to huge articles all in one place

 Other capabilities to enter various highlighting modes include blink (blinking) bold (bold or extra bright) dim (dim or half-bright) invis (blanking or invisible text) prot (protected) rev (reverse video) sgr0 (turn off all attribute modes) smacs (enter alternate character set mode) and rmacs (exit alternate character set mode).
 Turning on any of these modes singly may or may not turn off other modes.

 If there is a sequence to set arbitrary combinations of modes, this should be given as sgr (set attributes), taking 9 parameters.
-Each parameter is either 0 or nonzero, as the corresponding attribute is on or off.
+Each parameter is either zero (0) or nonzero, as the corresponding attribute is on or off.
 The 9 parameters are, in order: standout, underline, reverse, blink, dim, bold, blank, protect, alternate character set.
 Not all modes need be supported by sgr, only those for which corresponding separate attribute commands exist.

 For example, the DEC vt220 supports most of the modes:

-For example, ;7 is output when either p1 or p3 is true, that is, if
+Some sequences are common to different modes.
+For example, ;7 is output when either p1 or p3 is true, that is, if either standout or reverse modes are turned on.

 Writing out the above sequences, along with their dependencies yields